Merry Money bucks allow kids to earn “money” by working hard and then giving generously by redeeming their Merry Money for gifts for others.

 But as we move through the calendar towards Christmas, I want my kids to remember the true reason for the season.

 We talk about and celebrate the birth of Jesus but I also want to encourage them to begin to understand the joy of giving.
 That may be a little over my 2 year old’s head but I want to start early.

-And since my daughter will be 6 this year, I wanted to start to teach her not only about giving but also earning.
+And since my daughter will be 6 this year, I wanted to start to teach her not only about giving but also earning (which is a lesson that is good all year round).
 Learning that a piece of what you earn should be used to give to others.
-That their is joy in seeing happiness on the face of others.
+That there is joy in seeing happiness on the face of others.
 That it is better to give than to receive.

 So that is where the Merry Money concept was born.
 A fun and easy way to teach kids about earning money through hard work and then giving to others.

 (Affiliate Links are used in this post.
 A small commission may be paid to me at no extra cost to you and that helps to support this page.
 Please see my disclosures page for additional information.)

 Merry Money – A Lesson in Earning and Giving

 As a kid, my mom always let us pick a sibling gift for each other at Christmas.